MyElectricalData/myelectricaldata_import/README.md

 The easiest way is to use Firefox in the consent process**

+## EnedisGateway2MQTT limit

+In order to avoid saturation of Enedis Gateway services, the number of API calls is limited to 15 per day.
+Most of the information will be collected during the first launch.
+You will just need a few days to report all "detailed" consumption over 2 years (about 1 week)

 ## Enedis Gateway limit

 Enedis Gateway limit to 50 call per day / per pdl.